-

 In practice, how often is a taxpayer audited after a return is filed?
 Does a tax authority need to have any justification to commence an audit?

-In Turkey, tax authorities do not operate on a fixed audit cycle for every taxpayer.
-An audit can be initiated at any time within the statute of limitations for tax assessment, which generally spans five years.
-The Turkish Revenue Administration (TRA) uses a risk-based assessment system to select taxpayers for audits.
-Although there is no publicly disclosed percentage or frequency, taxpayers with higher risk profiles—such as those with significant income, complex business structures, or irregularities in their tax returns—are more likely to be audited.
+In Turkey, tax authorities do not operate on a systematic or fixed audit cycle for all taxpayers.
+An audit may be initiated at any time within the five-year statute of limitations for tax assessments.
+The Turkish Revenue Administration (TRA) applies a risk-based selection system, under which taxpayers with higher risk profiles—such as those with significant income, complex corporate structures, or irregularities in their returns—are more likely to be audited.

-In addition to risk-based audits, the TRA also conducts random audits as part of its compliance efforts.
-The TRA does not need to provide a specific justification to commence an audit; it has broad authority to audit any taxpayer’s return at its discretion.
-While the TRA does not require specific reasons to initiate an audit, its approach is generally guided by risk assessment.
-Consequently, maintaining accurate and consistent records is crucial for minimizing the likelihood of being audited.
+In addition to risk-based reviews, the TRA also conducts random audits as part of its overall compliance strategy.
+The TRA does not need to provide a specific justification to commence an audit and holds broad authority to review any taxpayer’s return at its discretion.
+While no formal justification is required, the authority’s practice is primarily guided by risk analysis and compliance priorities.

 -